cloudfoundry/cf-deployment/README.md

 * `--stubs`: defaults to an empty list
 * `--deployments-dir`: defaults to `./outputs/manifests`

-Please note: while stubs are technically optional due to the defaults set in our script all default manifests for each IaaS have required properties that must be set in a stub provided by the user.
+Please note: default manifests for each IaaS have required properties that must be set in a stub provided by the user.
 To see an example and instructions for how to create this stub visit our [documentation](http://docs.cloudfoundry.org/deploying/cf-stub-vsphere.html).

 When the special version string `integration-latest` is specified the script will read `blessed_versions.json`